Topic for the Term

 For all absences, please complete the absence request form via the Parent Portal.
 Please see the guide here on how to request an absence for your child.

-If your child will need any prescribed or over-the-counter medication administered during the school day, please complete the following form here.
+If your child needs any prescribed or over-the-counter medication administered during the school day, please complete the following form here.
 No medication can be administered without this form.

-Water bottles will stay in school for the week.
-These will be washed at the end of each day by your class teacher.
-During the weekends, water bottles can be taken home for a ‘deeper’ clean if needed.
-It is very important that the children drink water throughout the day, and using bottles in the classrooms helps to prevent spillages!
-If you do forget a bottle, just let us know and we can ensure that children have a cup to drink out of.
+Children are to bring their water bottles to school and take them home daily.
+The children must drink water throughout the day, and using bottles in the classrooms helps to prevent spillages!
+If you do forget a bottle, just let us know, and we can ensure that children have a cup to drink out of.

 Year 2 Routine

-Children may be brought to the Year 2 classrooms via the rear classroom doors between 8:15am – 8:25am for registration, so please make sure your child is in school ready to start by this time.
+Children may be brought to the Year 2 classrooms via the rear classroom doors between 8:15am – 8:30am for registration, so please make sure your child is in school ready to start by this time.
 Children arriving earlier should be booked in for breakfast from 7:30am or join our Early Birds in the Pre-Prep Hall from 8:00am.
 When the children enter their classroom in the morning, we will ask them to take responsibility for putting their own belongings away.
-Independence is a key life skill, and will be important when moving on into the Prep school.
+This will help us to create a calm start to the day and enable us to begin lessons quickly.

 Dates for your Diary

-As well as your pocket-sized diary, parents can also view the Spring Term calendar via the website and Parent Portal.
+Parents can view the Spring Term calendar via the website and Parent Portal.

 Please do have a look through and pop important dates in your diary.
 Of course, sometimes plans need to be updated, and so any changes will be updated on our electronic calendar and communicated to you as soon as possible.

-The key events for our Year 2 parents can also be found in Mr Murray’s Start of Spring Term Letter here.
+The key events for our Year 2 parents include:

 FoP events